-Your task now is simple: Visit, call or check the websites of a number of banks and credit unions to ask for a quote.
+Your task now is simple: Visit, call or check the websites of several banks and credit unions to ask for a quote.
 You can check out some options on Credit Karma.

 Should I consider a personal loan to buy a car?